panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 ## 4. Conclusion

-The context in React is a concept that lets you supply child components with data, no matter how deep they are in the components tree.
+The context in React is a concept that lets you supply child components with global data, no matter how deep they are in the components tree.

 Using the context requires 3 steps: creating, providing, and consuming the context.

-When introducing the context into your application, consider that it adds a good amount of complexity.
+When integrating the context into your application, consider that it adds a good amount of complexity.
 Sometimes drilling the props through 2-3 levels in the hierarchy isn't a big problem.

 *What use cases of React context do you know?*